Barwon Heads: Sport

 The town has an Australian rules football team competing in the Bellarine Football League.
 It has made finals in a number of recent seasons, losing the grand final in an upset to Modewarre in 2018 but avenged that loss in 2019 winning its first premiership since 1993 by beating Torquay in the grand final.

 Barwon Heads has a cricket club which won five premierships in eight seasons (2005/06, 2007/08, 2008/09, 2010/11 and 2013/14).
 They defeated Queenscliff in the A grade final on Sunday March 15, 2014 by 102 runs at Jan Juc.
+Barwon Heads was relegated to A2 Grade, but won their way back to A1 with a premiership and the next season, in 2023-24, won the A1 premiership, defeating Anglesea at Jan Juc.
 They are currently competing in the Bellarine Peninsula Cricket Association.

 Barwon Heads also boasts a tennis, bowls, surf life saving, cycling, surfing, soccer and pony club.
 Golfers play at the Barwon Heads Golf Club on Golf Links Road, or at the course of the Thirteenth Beach Golf Links on Barwon Heads Road.
 Barwon Heads has great recreational fishing from its river to the heads, it caters for all types of anglers.

 Notable people

-The footballer Jaxson Barham and the entertainer Barry Crocker were born there.
+The footballer Jaxson Barham and the entertainer Barry Crocker were born in Barwon Heads.

 Cadel Evans, the cyclist who won the 2011 Tour de France, owns a house in the area and is regularly seen training on local roads.